Art, Activism, Policy, Power Educator Resource: Documenting Migration Stories in Portraits and Interviews

 According to the Vera Institute, in 2023: “1.7 million immigrants reside in Chicago, or 18 percent of the total population.
 One in three children in Chicago has at least one immigrant parent.”

 The history of war and colonialism outlined above is just one example of how political forces in one locations can shape the demographic makeup of neighborhoods and communities across the world.
-What other global histories might shape the way you live in and experience Chicago?

-Regina Agu’s work is informed by the history of the Great Migration, which occurred in the US from 1915 until 1970.
+Regina Agu’s work is informed by the history of the Great Migration, which occurred in the United States from 1915 until 1970.
 During this time, an estimated six million Black Americans left the segregated Jim Crow South for more opportunities and more freedom.
 During the first wave of the migration, people traveled by railway, with Chicago as one of its primary routes.
 Later, after the addition of the interstate highway system, people were able to more easily travel across the country by bus.
 Chicago was a destination throughout, and the city was permanently transformed, with its population of Black residents growing from just two percent of the overall population in 1910 to 33 percent by 1970.

 Are there any ways you see the American South represented in Chicago today, such as in food, architecture, or cultural traditions?